Copyright © 2006-2010 Davor Ocelic

 element in the tree for your organization is often its domain

 name.
-In case of a domain spinlock.hr, the toplevel
+In case of a domain example.com

-tree element would be dc=spinlock,dc=hr.
+tree element would be dc=example,dc=com

 On the next level below, an organization is often divided into "organizational units", such as people, groups, hosts, services, networks, protocols, etc.